Full SDK

 const val PAYMENT_STATE_STATE_CANCELED_BY_USER = "CANCELED"

-class in your layout to display available payment methods.
-Additionally, add the .setOnSelectedEvent
+in your layout to display the available payment methods.
+Additionally, use the .setOnSelectedEvent

-method—a lambda function—to allow the merchant to know when to enable or disable the pay button.
+lambda function to notify your app when to enable or disable the pay button.

 <com.yuno.payments.features.payment.ui.views.PaymentMethodListView